jordancox7483/EightfoldMigration/README.md

 This repository contains two small Python scripts that help reconcile form and question IDs between environments when migrating configuration data.
 Both scripts work with the JSON exports produced by your platform.

-- `sync_workflow_ids.py` — Updates a workflow configuration file in place so it uses the form and question IDs from the target environment.
+- `form_and_question_id_updater.py` — Updates form/question IDs across workflow-style JSON, including IDs embedded inside strings such as templated headers.
 - `report_workflow_id_mappings.py` — Produces CSV-style tables summarising every form and question mapping, which you can use for manual VLOOKUPs or spot checks.

 The sections below walk through installing prerequisites, opening the project in Visual Studio Code, and running each script with new exports.